 In summary the phrase.
 ‘Green Room Meeting’ refers to the place where the members of a specific department or work area gather to discuss their performance either daily or weekly.
 A 2 or 3 shift operation would have a Green Room meeting specific to their shifts.

 The purpose is to ensure that their are meeting their targets as a department or work area.
 Displayed on the walls of the meeting place are charts under the categories of Quality, Cost, delivery, Safety and Moral (QCDSM).
-These are updated regularly and during the meeting they are able to discuss what is going right, what is going wrong and what they can do about continual improvements and the resolution issues.
+These are updated regularly and during the meeting they are able to discuss what is going right, what is going wrong and what they can do about continual improvements and how to resolve issues.

-The use of the word ‘green’ assists the personnel to focus on continuous improvement as ‘green’ can refer to ‘new growth’, or ‘green’ is ‘go’ e.g. a traffic light or in some countries, ‘green’ is the colour of money!’
-Companies are free to call these meeting places whatever they wish. ur choice Green helps to focus on the purpose of business in general and particular.
+The use of the word ‘GREEN’ assists the personnel to focus on continuous improvement as ‘green’ can refer to ‘new growth’, or ‘green’ is ‘go’ e.g. a traffic light or in some countries, ‘green’ is the colour of money!’
+Companies are free to call these meeting places whatever they wish.
+Our choice of ‘Green’ helps to focus on the purpose of business in general and particular.

 During the Green Room Meeting, the QCDSM methodology is applied.
 The participants begin to see how their department or work area is performing but all are presented with the “big picture” of how their facility and their company must continue to grow and compete in order to ensure their future.
 No matter what they have been able to achieve in the past, they must look for new and better tools to improve the way in which the business is managed and operated and in the Green Room, how this applies to their department or work area.

 Through this training session, participants realize very quickly that the QCDSM process gives them the necessary tools to do this.
-Specifically, the ability to involve all members of the area using visually charted measurements to gauge their performance to targets which in turn reveals how well their are using and implementing their written procedures (DPS).
-This helps to guarantee the on time delivery of products with consistent quality, produced at a competitive price in the safest environment possible.
+Specifically, the ability to involve all members of the area using visually charted measurements assists them in gauging their performance to their targets.
+This, in turn, reveals to them how well they are using and implementing their written procedures (DPS).
+This helps to guarantee the on time delivery of products with consistent quality, produced at a competitive price in the SAFEST environment possible.

 There is a template that is used to demonstrate the process of charting in a Green Room.
-Each company is able to adapt/improve on it to adjust to their circumstances.
+Each company is able to adapt/improve on the charting format to adjust to their circumstances.
 Various formats of the Green Room set up are possible.

-Here are a few examples to help you understand that this meeting ‘belongs’ to the people who have a major say in how it is delivered.
+Here are a few examples to help you understand that this meeting ‘belongs’ to the people who have a major say in how it is conducted.

 Here are some pictures showing various Green Room meeting setups.